barisemreyalcin/barisemreyalcin/README.md

 - 👋 Hi, I’m Baris Emre Yalcin.
-- 👀 I’m interested in Web Design.
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning Front-end Technologies such as HTML, CSS, and JavaScript.
+- 🌱 I’m improving myself in Front-end Technologies such as HTML, CSS, and JavaScript.
 - 💞️ I’m looking for people who can give me a Jr Front-end Developer job.
 I am so willing to continue my career in this field.
 - 📫 How to reach me: barisemre.bey@gmail.com

 <!---